rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 Success!

-In the examples used in this chapter, we have intentionally chosen a hard container to configure, and two easy ones.
-There are obviously many more versions of Linux available in the image listing.
-If you have a favorite, try installing it, assigning the macvlan template, and setting IP's.
+In the examples used in this chapter, a hard container to configure was intentionally chosen, and two less difficult ones.
+There are many more versions of Linux available in the image listing.
+If you have a favorite, try installing it, assigning the macvlan template, and setting IPs.